mahedee/java-code-camp/courses/Pluralsight-Java SE 17 Fundamentals/README.md

 - Similarities between readonly in c# and final variable in Java
 - What is the difference between logical operator and conditional logical operator in Java - & vs &&, | vs ||

-* Practice up to: 4.6: Logical vs. Conditional Operators
+* Practice up to: 4.11: Summary